gauthambekal93/hvac_continual_rl/README.md

 You are **not permitted** to copy, reuse, modify, or publish this code or its derivatives without explicit written permission from the author.

-© 2025 [Gautham Bekal].
+© 2025 [Gautham Udayakumar Bekal, Ahmed Ghareeb,  Ashish Pujari].
 All rights reserved.

 Instructions:
 The simulator used for training reinforcement learning algorithm can be installed from the following link: https://github.com/ibpsa/project1-boptest

-This project compares model-free reinforcement learning with a model-based RL approach that uses hypernetworks for environment modeling
+This project compares model-free reinforcement learning with a model-based RL approach that uses hypernetworks for environment modeling.